Cyrus Kay

-He joined the Royal New Zealand Air Force (RNZAF) in 1935 and on the outbreak of the Second World War in 1939, he was in England preparing to ferry to New Zealand a Vickers Wellington bomber purchased by the New Zealand government for the RNZAF.
+Kay joined the Royal New Zealand Air Force (RNZAF) in 1935 and, on the outbreak of the Second World War in 1939, he was in England preparing to ferry to New Zealand a Vickers Wellington bomber purchased by the New Zealand government for the RNZAF.
 He became part of No. 75 Squadron, flying Wellingtons on bombing operations.
 Awarded the Distinguished Flying Cross for his performance on one such operation, he later commanded the squadron for several months.
 Later in the war he served in New Zealand as commander of a number of RNZAF bases.
 After the war, he remained in the RNZAF, rising to the rank of air vice-marshal and serving as Chief of the Air Staff from 1956 until his retirement in 1958.
 He died in London, aged 90.

 Early life

 Cyril Eyton Kay, usually known as Cyrus, was born in Auckland, New Zealand, on 25 June 1902.
 His parents were David Kay, an accountant, and his wife Mary née Butts.
 The Kay family later lived in Devonport and Māngere.
 He was educated at Seddon Memorial Technical College.
 While a student, he experienced flying for the first time.
 Going farming after completing his schooling, he soon applied to join the New Zealand Permanent Air Force, the precursor to the Royal New Zealand Air Force (RNZAF).
 Unsuccessful, he went to England in an attempt to join the Royal Air Force (RAF).